RamassamyM/gosu-space-invaders/README.md

 ## `game.rb` file

-The minimal strucure for main script is  :
+The minimal structure for main script is  :

 ```ruby
 require 'gosu'